Sentence Curve Language Models: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, we propose sentence curves, a curve-based continuous representation of sentences, as an alternative to conventional word embeddings.
-By using sentence curves as target representations, we develop sentence curve language models (SCLMs).
-We theoretically argue that sentence curve prediction encourages modeling of contextual, sentence-level global structure, and our extensive experiments demonstrate consistent performance improvements in neural machine translation and language modeling.
-Furthermore, our empirical analyses provide strong evidence supporting the theoretical motivations behind SCLMs.
+We propose sentence curves, a continuous, curve-based representation of sentences, and introduce sentence curve language models (SCLMs) that use them as targets.
+We show that sentence curve prediction encourages modeling of sentence-level global structure, and demonstrate consistent improvements in machine translation and language modeling, supported by both theoretical analysis and empirical evidence.

-As an initial exploration of this direction, our work has several limitations that suggest avenues for future research.
-In particular, due to the number of control points exceeding the sentence length, the computational cost of the backbone model substantially increases.
-In our experiments, SCLMs require several times longer training and inference times than baseline models (Table~\ref{table:cost_comparison} in Appendix~\ref{appendix:dlm_experiment_detail}).
-While this work focuses on demonstrating the feasibility and benefits of sentence curve prediction, future research may substantially mitigate this overhead, for example by deriving control points from intermediate hidden states rather than processing them directly at the input layer.
-We leave such efficiency improvements to future work.
+As an initial study, our approach leaves several directions for future work.
+First, the use of a pseudoinverse mapping may introduce numerical instability and information loss, particularly for longer sentences (Appendix~\ref{appendix:information_preservation_mapping}).
+However, since global structure modeling primarily depends on the choice of $B$ at the target side (Lemma~\ref{lemma:sclm_dynamics}), the pseudoinverse is not essential, and more stable alternatives such as regularized inverses or soft-copy mechanisms may be adopted.
+Second, although SCLM retains substantial speed advantages over AR Transformers (Table~\ref{table:latency}), using more control points may increase computational cost, especially for long contexts.
+These challenges are closely related to sequence length.
+In this regard, recent block-wise diffusion language models \cite{arriola2025block}, which achieve strong efficiency and quality under constrained contexts (e.g., $\leq 128$ tokens), provide a promising direction.
+We expect SCLM to integrate well with such frameworks, mitigating both numerical and computational issues.